-Helix is transforming into an immuno-oncology company primarily focused in cancer drug development.
+Helix is an immuno-oncology company primarily focused in cancer drug development.
 The Company is developing products for the treatment and prevention of cancer based on its proprietary technologies.
 The Company's product development initiatives are focused primarily on technologies that modulate the tumour microenvironment.

-To-date, the Company's proprietary technology platform, DOS47 has yielded two new drug product candidates, L-DOS47 and V-DOS47.
+To date, the Company's proprietary technology platform, DOS47 has yielded two new drug product candidates, L-DOS47 and V-DOS47.
 L-DOS47 is currently under clinical study for the treatment of NSCLC.
-L-DOS47 has completed extensive preclinical testing and manufacturing development, following which, regulatory approvals were obtained in Poland and the U.S. to conduct Phase I/II and Phase I clinical studies, respectively.
-Both the LDOS002 European Phase I/II monotherapy clinical study in Poland and the LDOS001 U.S. Phase I study in combination with pemetrexed/carboplatin, continue to enroll patients.
-V-DOS47 has been licensed to the Company's wholly owned Polish subsidiary for preclinical and clinical development.
-The V-DOS47 drug candidate uses the Company's proprietary DOS47 technology conjugated to VEGFR target wide range of cancers.
+L-DOS47 has completed extensive preclinical testing and manufacturing development, following which, regulatory approvals to conduct a Phase I/II clinical trial In Poland and a Phase I study in the U.S. were obtained.
+V-DOS47 has been licensed to the Company's wholly-owned Polish subsidiary for preclinical and clinical development.
+The V-DOS47 drug candidate uses the Company's proprietary DOS47 technology conjugated to anti-VEGFR2 antibody targeting a wide range of cancers.

-The Company is actively pursuing additional new antibody based technologies for cell-based therapies.
+The Company continues to actively pursue additional new antibody based technologies for cell-based therapies.
 In September 2016 the Company announced that it was developing a novel Chimeric Antigen Receptor T-Cell (CAR-T) therapeutic.
 The Company believes CEACAM6 specific CAR immune cells may have broad applications in a number of cancer types and is working on two camelid single domain antibodies that target CEACAM6.